fliptoo/PlayJpa/README.md

 "com.fliptoo" % "playjpa" % "1.0.0" excludeAll(ExclusionRule(organization = "com.typesafe.play")
 ```
 ## Improvement
-This is my first time development on SBT Plugin, i am looking for a way to avoid using `excludeAll(ExclusionRule(organization = "com.typesafe.play"` due to `conflicting cross version suffixes`.
+I am looking for a way to avoid using `excludeAll(ExclusionRule(organization = "com.typesafe.play"` due to `conflicting cross version suffixes`.
 Hopefully some one can assist on this improvement.
 Thanks a lot!

 ## Quick Start